-Information regarding where the vehicle/vessel was towed should be noted on the crash report.
+Information regarding where the vehicle/vessel was towed should be on the crash report or provided on page 17 of this booklet.
 Contact the tow company to ask about removing personal belongings.
 Consider asking the tow company to remove property from the vehicle/vessel if you do not want to see it.
-If there is a hold on the vehicle/vessel, there may be a delay in removing belongings, but the Highway Patrol can assist you.
+If there is a hold on the vehicle/vessel, there may be a slight delay in removing belongings, but the Highway Patrol can assist you.
 Viewing the vehicle/vessel may include seeing blood or body tissue.
 Ask about the condition of the vehicle/vessel before retrieving belongings.